top of page

 On preferring people to algorithms

 Cross-national evidence on attitudes toward algorithmic versus human decision-making.
+Working paper available here; published in the Journal of Risk and Uncertainty here (Oct 2025).

 IMPACT-AI – Interpretable model for predicting AI cognitive tendencies